The-Marcy-Lab-School/personal-pokedex/README.md

 ## Bonus:

 Add a feature to **additionally** filter pokemon by the HP amount.
 You can use any type of input, but we reccommend using a [range input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/range).
+For example, if the user sets the range value to 50, only show pokemon with an HP value _over_ 50.
 Remember to store that value of the input in state!